marwahaha/quantum-maxcut-reference/README.md

 ## Algorithms

 TODO.
-To talk about: Algorithms, Hardness, worst vs avg case, OGPs, optimal value, tools (Lasserre/VQE/rounding), NLTS, PCPs, certificates for random graphs, ...
+To talk about: Algorithms, tools (Lasserre/VQE/rounding),

 ## Hardness results

-### worst-case hardness
+### Worst-case hardness

 Deciding the ground state value of **Quantum Max-Cut** is QMA-hard (I can't actually find a reference that exactly matches this, perhaps [[CM13]](https://arxiv.org/pdf/1311.3161.pdf)?
 But it's only with arbitrary weights.)
 It might actually be QMA$$_1$$-hard without weights, I'm not sure.